murbard/money.fish/README.md

 1. Sort all bids by descending price, resolve ties randomly
 2. Sort all asks by ascending price, resolve ties randomly
-3. Advance through both lists, element by element and stop just be fore the ask becomes greater than the bid
+3. Advance through both lists, element by element and stop just be fore the ask becomes greater than the bid, discard the rest
-4. Take the highest bid and the lowest ask and compute their average.
+4. Take the highest undiscarded bid and the lowest undiscarded ask and compute their average.
 If the average is not an integer randomly round up or down.

-Example:
+__Example__:

 Suppose the buy orders are for 110, 102, 104, 109
 and the sell orders for 99, 107, 105, 100, 110